 This is a direct classroom instruction course.
+(Exception: Offered online Fall 2021).
 The course will be conducted in the form of lectures and interactive discussions on the present small business entrepreneurial thinking and management practice.
 Case studies will be provided.